 It is a slowly progressing condition.
-Initially the flexed toe is flexible but with time the joint becomes stiff, leading to a rigid, permanently bent toe.
+Initially, the flexed toe is extensible, but with time the joint becomes stiff, leading to a rigid, permanently bent toe.

 Each small toe consists of three bones called phalanges (singular = phalanx), connected to each other at two joints, the proximal joint near the foot and the distal joint near the nail.

 In hammer toes, the proximal joint is involved, resulting in downward bending of the middle toe bone.

 When wearing tight-fitting or high-heeled shoes with narrow toes, the toes are cramped and bent in the narrow toe section (high heels increase the pressure on the toes, squeezing the toes further); the muscles gradually become tight and unable to stretch.
 As the second toe is often longer, it is the one most commonly affected.

 Bunions also increase the risk of hammer toe development, as the big toe bends outwards towards the smaller toes, pressing them and cramping their space.